jmccrae/cogalex-adjectives/slides.md

 * Subsective: $X\mathrm{~is~a~}A~N \Rightarrow X\mathrm{~is~a~}N$, but $X\mathrm{~is~a~}A~N \not\Rightarrow X\mathrm{~is~}A$
 * Privative: $X\mathrm{~is~a~}A~N \not\Rightarrow X\mathrm{~is~a~}N$
 * Gradable: We can express ‘$X$ is $A$-er than $Y$’
-* Operator: Modify the qualia structure of the adjective
+* Operator: Modify the qualia structure of the noun
 * Object-Relational: Can express a relationship between two or more entities (e.g., with prepositional adjunct)

 # Intersective adjectives